Dhangar: Rajputisation attempt

-Dhangars employ Brahmins for religious and ceremonial purposes, and these Brahmins are received on terms of equality by other Brahmins.
-When Brahmins are not easily available, the elders of the caste perform the ceremonies.
-The marriage ceremonies of Dhangars do not differ much from those of Maratha Kunbis.

-Affirmative action: Reservation in India

-As per India's system of reservation, Dhangars are classified as Other Backward Class in Goa, Karnataka, Gujarat, Madhya Pradesh, Chhattisgarh, Uttar Pradesh, Uttarakhand and Delhi.
-In Maharashtra, they are classified as a Nomadic Tribe, which comes under Other Backward Class category.
-According to Gail Omvedt and Bharat Patankar, The group considering themselves "highest" in the Other Backward Class category are mainly the peasant castes (Jat and Kurmi in north India, Kunbi in Maharashtra, Vellalar in south India, etc.), close to these are the herding (Yadav, Dhangar, Kuruba) and gardening (Mali, Saini) communities.
-Ranging below these are the various artisan and service groups – goldsmiths, blacksmiths, potters, barbers, washermen etc.

 Culture

 Khandoba (literally "father swordsman"), the guardian deity of the Deccan is the favorite god of the caste and is worshiped every Sunday and on Saturday – the light sixth of Margashirsha day – with offerings of sweetmeats.
 Vithoba of Pandharpur is worshiped daily in every household.
 Biroba and Mhaskoba are other popular gods amongst Dhangars.

 Gaja Nach, which literally means the dance of elephant, is a traditional dance of the Dhangars.
 Since it is considered auspicious, the dance is also performed at the time of temple festivals.
 The dancers also hold colorful scarves which when moved in a swaying manner suggest the fanning of elephant's ears.

 Dhangari Ovi is a type of folk singing, which is about women's work songs and the epic-length performances of Dhangars, in which sung verses alternate with narrative passages in prose.

 Current situation

 Traditionally being shepherds, cowherds, buffalo keepers, blanket and wool weavers, butchers and farmers, the Dhangars were late to take up modern-day education.
 In Maharashtra, the Dhangars are classified as a Nomadic Tribe but in 2014 were seeking to be reclassified as a Scheduled Tribe in India's system of reservation.
 The Dhangar community's population in Maharashtra is around 1.5 crore, which is 13% of the total 11.25 crore (112.5 million) population of the state.
 Devendra Fadnavis, former Chief Minister of Maharashtra, had said that "The situation of the Dhangars in some areas of the state was worse than that of Scheduled Tribes, and the government was committed to providing them reservation under the ST category".